seanorama/masterclass/security-advanced/README.md

 ## AD overview

 - Active Directory will already be setup by the instructor.
-A basic structure of OrganizationalUnits will have been created to look something like the below:
+A basic structure of OrganizationalUnits will have been pre-created to look something like the below:
   - CorpUsers OU, which contains:
     - business users and groups (e.g. it1, hr1, legal1) and
     - hadoopadmin: Admin user (for AD, Ambari, ...)